 In the organic search vs paid search debate, paid search is a much quicker process than SEO in terms of attaining top positions on the SERPs, however, it requires proper strategy and constant fine tuning to work well.

-Paid search marketing can be conducted in-house if your company is heavily active in this channel, however if you are a small business, it is more cost effective to hire a PPC agency instead of paying a salary.
+Paid search marketing can be conducted in-house if your company is heavily active in this channel, however if you are a small business, it is more cost effective to hire a PPC agency like Signa Marketing instead of hiring a dedicated in-house paid media strategist.

 In order to be successful with Google Ads optimization, you must make sure that you have the following three factors in 100% alignment: